Product Search

 Frances St. George was a singer and performer who was known as the “Jazzmania Girl.”
 She was active in the 1920s and 1930s, performing in vaudeville shows, nightclubs, and on radio broadcasts.
 St. George was known for her lively and energetic performances, and she often sang jazz and blues songs with a distinctive and expressive vocal style.
 She recorded several songs during her career, including “Jazzmania,” “Don’t Cry Baby,” and “You Can’t Tell Who’s Lovin’ Who.”

 This vintage sheet music is in good condition with wear appropriate to its age.
 About a third of the spine is separated.
-It may have smudges, stains, creases, foxing, fading, small tears, and other condition issues which are typical of old paper items.
+It may have smudges, stains, creases, toning, fading, small tears, and other condition issues which are typical of old paper items.
 Please review the included photos of the actual item to make a complete determination of its condition.

 In stock